 Remember, alcohol is a toxin that kills cells in your body.
 What’s more is that alcohol is packed with sugar, and some drinks such as beer, wine, and champagne are fermented as well.
-Just 1 to 2 drinks per day can lead to SIBO, and make symptoms such as bloating, gas, abdominal pain, constipation and diarrhea worse.
+Just 1 to 2 drinks per day can lead to SIBO, and make symptoms such as bloating, gas, abdominal pain, constipation, and diarrhea worse.

 Additionally, most beers contain gluten, a protein found in wheat and grains used to make beer.
 Gluten is a highly inflammatory food and should be removed from everyone’s diet.
-If you feel like you absolutely have to drink alcohol socially, try a mixed drink with tequila, or a vodka you know was made from potato.
+If you feel like you absolutely have to drink alcohol socially, try a mixed drink with tequila, or a vodka you know was made from potatoes.

 Yet, do you know the effects alcohol has on your body?
 Long-term use of alcohol can cause permanent brain damage, heart disease, liver failure, and inflammation of your pancreas.4 However, even a sip of alcohol can have a short-term effect on your brain function.
 Let’s look at the short-term and long-term effects of alcohol.

 The short-term effects of alcohol can be broken down into three areas.
 A small dose of alcohol (1 to 2 drinks) lowers inhibitions and the ability to concentrate.
 A medium dose (3 to 4 drinks) causes slurred speech, altered emotions, and poor vision.
 A higher dose (5 drinks or more) can cause uncontrolled urination, alcohol poisoning, and breathing problems.